polospeter/Machine-Learning-with-TensorFlow-on-Google-Cloud-Platform-Specialization/README.md

 #### Week 1:

-Generalize a ML model using Regularization techniques Tune batch size and learning rate for better model performance Optimize your model
+- Generalize a ML model using Regularization techniques
+- Tune batch size and learning rate for better model performance
+- Optimize your model
-Apply the concepts in TensorFlow code
+- Apply the concepts in TensorFlow code

+#### Week 2:

+#### Week 3: